ericPantarotto/react_ultimateCourse/_notes/notes.md

 we can demonstrate one of the great advantages of having all the state stored in the URL that we talked about earlier, which is that now we can just take this URL and then for example, share it with someone.

-And so with this, we made the application more shareable and also *book-markable*.
+And so with this, we made the application more shareable and also *bookmarkable*.

 ### Programmatic Navigation with useNavigate

 we use programmatic navigation, in our case when the user will click in the map container, it will activate the form component in the left component.
-Note that this could not be acheived with `<Link/>`.
+Note that this could not be achieved with `<Link/>`.

 **<span style='color: #a8c62c'> Map.jsx**